 The pneumococcal vaccine offers some protection against what could turn out to be deadly pneumococcal infections.
 It is available to at-risk patients including babies, adults over 65 and those who have heart or kidney conditions.
 Unlike the flu vaccine, adults don’t have to have the jab every year and your GP will contact if they think you need one.

 30 June 2020

 This will vary depending on the individual patient's needs.
 In COVID-19 people are commonly transferred to intensive care due to low oxygen levels, requiring additional support to ensure enough oxygen is delivered to the body's vital organs and tissues.
 In this situation patients may require intubation and mechanical ventilation.
 Sometimes other methods of assisting breathing are used such as non-invasive ventilation (NIV) or continuous positive airway pressure (CPAP).
+This doesn’t always need to be done in an ICU environment, it depends on how stable the patient is and how they respond to the treatment.
 Turning patients onto their front (known as 'proning') is also often used to improve oxygen levels.
 Sometimes patients may require support of other organs, such as the kidneys, or medications given intravenously if blood pressure is dangerously low.
 Other treatments include administration of adequate nutrition and fluid, sometimes administered via a tube that goes from the nose into the stomach (an NG tube) if they are unable to take in adequate nutrition orally.

 All patients in intensive care are closely monitored by the doctors and nurses on the unit, so that they can respond quickly to their individual needs.